 In fact, in 2020 Forrester research into B2B customer buying habits found that:

-Today, buyers are online, looking for solutions and advice, comparing offerings and only approaching suppliers once they are pretty clear on what they are actually looking for.
+Today, buyers are online, looking for solutions and advice, comparing offerings, and only approaching suppliers once they know what they are looking for.

 And here's the killer stat for those who doubt whether content marketing makes much difference to the final B2B buying outcomes.

-- 62% B2B buyers develop selection criteria and finalise vendors based solely on digital content
+• 62% of B2B buyers develop selection criteria and finalise vendors based solely on digital content

 If their digital content fails to impress at the outset, many vendors will simply fail to make the final cut.